Buying a car from a dealership: 20 car buying secrets that dealers don't want you to know

 There’s plenty of advice online about how to haggle over a car, whether it’s new or used.
 Generally with a new car you may also have things like paint protection or fuel thrown in as part of a deal, but remember to think about the actual value of these items in the wider scheme of things.

-It might sound like a great deal to get a full tank of fuel, but you may be buying a car with a small fuel tank – saving you, in some cases, as little as £30.
+It might sound like a great deal to get a full tank of fuel, but you may be buying a car with a small fuel tank – saving you, in some cases, less than £50.
 Remember at all times that you are free to walk away – there’s no shame in coming back days later even if you can’t find a better deal elsewhere.

 Many buyers will already own a car and will want to trade it in against the cost of a new one.
 Don’t lose out when you do this; know how much your car is worth before you arrive.